 You can use relative pronouns to introduce a dependent clause that serves as the sentence’s noun clause.

-Conclusions and summaries always act differently from other sentences and paragraphs because they don’t present new information.
-When writing a conclusion, remember that sentence starters can cue the reader that you’re about to “wrap things up” so they don’t expect any new points or evidence.
+Conclusions and summaries act differently from other sentences and paragraphs because they don’t present new information.
+When writing a conclusion, remember that sentence starters can cue the reader that you’re about to “wrap things up,” so they don’t expect any new points or evidence.

-Instead, you have to do something a little counter-intuitive: state the point again in a new way.
+Instead, you have to do something a little counter-intuitive: state the point in a new way.